 Is there an age requirement to run at any of the events?

 All participants of the Marathon, International Half -Marathon, or U.S.-Only Half-Marathon must be at least 16 years of age.
-There is no age limit on the 5K Run/Walk or the 5-Person Relay.
+There is no age limit on the 5K or the Marathon Relay.

 If I am injured and/or cannot attend the event can I get a refund or transfer my entry to someone else?